umgbhalla/starred/README.md

 ## Java

+- [bob-fornal/work-notes](https://github.com/bob-fornal/work-notes) - General Work Notes.
+These are often paper-notes, converted ...
+I have a lot of paper.
 - [Aliucord/Aliucord](https://github.com/Aliucord/Aliucord) - A modification for the Discord Android App
 - [kunal-kushwaha/DSA-Bootcamp-Java](https://github.com/kunal-kushwaha/DSA-Bootcamp-Java) - This repository consists of the code samples, assignments, and notes for the Java Data Structures & Algorithms bootcamp of Community Classroom.
 - [TeamNewPipe/NewPipe](https://github.com/TeamNewPipe/NewPipe) - A libre lightweight streaming front-end for Android.